There are multiple situations where it’s in your best interest to remove some of your items from your Amazon FBA inventory. Here are just a few:

-Before August 2016, there were only two options if you wanted to remove your inventory: You could have it returned to you or have it destroyed.
-This month, Amazon has added a new option called Amazon Liquidate.
+Before 2016, there were only two options if you wanted to remove your inventory: You could have it returned to you or have it destroyed.
+In 2016, Amazon has added a new option called Amazon Liquidate.
 If you choose to liquidate some of the items in your inventory, then it’s possible that you will actually get paid for “selling” your items to a liquidator via Amazon.
 I’ll give you the details of how much money you could get later on in this post.

 The Amazon Inventory Liquidation Program is still in beta, so it might not be available to every Amazon seller, but Amazon plans on trying out this program to see if it can help both Amazon and Amazon sellers make some money from sellers liquidating some of their inventory.

 - You chose the specific items you want to be removed from your inventory.

 - You are given the option to return, dispose, or liquidate your items.
 Note: If the liquidate option is not available, then either that option has not rolled out to your account yet or that item has already been deemed ineligible for liquidation.

 - Once you submit your items for liquidation, Amazon will spend up to 60 days looking for a liquidator who is interested in buying your chosen liquidation inventory.

 - During the 60 days, Amazon will not charge you any Long Term Storage Fees (THIS IS HUGE).

 - During the 60 days, Amazon also will not charge you any Monthly or Long-Term Storage Fees for items successfully liquidated.

 - If Amazon finds a buyer for the items you submitted for liquidation, Amazon will keep 10% of the liquidation payment and will give you the remaining 90%.
 Note: It’s pretty normal for a liquidator to only offer to buy liquidation items for around 10% of the average selling price, so basic math tells me you can expect to receive around 9% of the average selling price as a liquidation payment.